khusmann/xstate-navigation-example/README.md

 I think this would also make the components easier to test, and clearer what global context dependencies they have (because it all goes through props).

-Although this little example works, I doubt this is a good pattern for production because of the challenges of keeping react-nav's state in sync with xstate.
+Although this little example "works", I doubt this is a good pattern for production because of the challenges of keeping react-nav's state in sync with xstate.
 For example, clicking the back button breaks everything in the present example.
 This is fixable, but I imagine I'd keep finding little quirks to work around like this.